foundational-networks/PEEL/Omnet_Sims/README.md

-**Note:** For both the small-scale “Hello World” example and the complete large-scale simulations, follow Steps 1–5 to install the simulator and set up the experimental environment.
-After completing these steps, you can either run the [small-scale simulation commands](#small-scale-simulations-extra-step-for-evaluation-in-a-short-time) for quick testing or [execute the large-scale simulation files](#step-6-running-the-large-scale-simulations-and-extracting-the-results) for a comprehensive experimentation.

 # Omnet++ simulation files

 This repository provides the instructions and files required to run the simulations and extract the results.
 We use [Omnet++ simulator](https://omnetpp.org/) and INET framework to run the simulations.
 [Omnet++ manual](https://doc.omnetpp.org/omnetpp/manual/) and its examples are good references for an introduction to the simulator.
 We ran our simulations on Ubuntu machines (version: 18.04), so all the commands are for Ubuntu.
 To run the simulations, you should follow the following steps: